 Microbial contamination of egg is a major public health problem globally.
 The seriousness of the hazard and symptoms of this problem in humans can vary from mild to life threatening situation (Kaneko et al., 1999).
 The egg components are an important source of nutrients for human diet and are good nutrients for microorganisms.
 Although there are antibacterial factors in egg components which reduces growth of microorganisms, egg can be infected with different species of bacteria such as Salmonella sp, Campylobacter jejuni, Escherichia coli and Listeria monocytogens.
 Salmonella and Campylobacter which are the most common cause of food borne diseases.
 (Douye et al, 2013; Zige and Ayibakeme, 2023) E. coli is the most common bacteria species in egg which cause diarrhea especially in children.
 Many studies and researches around the world reported the outbreaks and contamination of egg by the Salmonellas sp, C. jejuni, L. monocytogens and E. coli (Cox et al., 2002; Davies and Breslin, 2003).
 De Reu et al. (2006a; 2006b) reported that Gram-positive Staphylococcus sp is the major natural egg shell contaminant.
 Staphylococcus sp. was the major isolated species from the air of the poultry houses (De Reu et al., 2005a), this finding however does not agree with our results as Staphylococcus aureus was the least isolated species.
 The contamination of this bacteria is wide through packaging and marketing of table egg.
 A study also found that many of Gram-negative bacteria species such as Escherichia coli and Salmonella sp. were isolated from poultry products (Zige and Omeje, 2023).
 This agrees with our findings as well.
 This study also identified Gram-positive bacteria species including, Staphylococcus spp, Bacillus sp and Streptococcus sp and corresponds with the finding of (De Reu et al., 2005b).
 Isolated gram positive and gram-negative organism are pathogenic to man, most of which are implicated in diarrhoea, community acquired infection, typhoid and even other life-threatening diseases such as pneumonia, osteomyelitis, endocarditis and sepsis.
 (Zige and Omeje, 2023).

-The multi drug resistant pattern obtain in this study is alarming, all isolates were resistant to most commonly used antibiotics, while Salmonella spp, Streptococus pneumonia, Escherichia coli, Staphylococus aureus and bacillus sp were all susceptible to levofloxacin, Gentamycin, Salmonella sp and Streptocoocus sp where the only antibiotics that was susceptible respectively.
+The multi drug resistant pattern obtain in this study is alarming, all isolates were resistant to most commonly used antibiotics, while Salmonella spp, Streptococus pneumonia, Escherichia coli, Staphylococus aureus and bacillus sp were all susceptible to levofloxacin, Gentamycin, Salmonella sp and Streptocoocus sp werethe only antibiotics that was susceptible respectively.
 This multidrug resistant pattern observed in this study agrees with finding of Akinyemi et al, 2005, who report study of multidrug resistant pattern of Salmonella and also Adesina et al., 2009 failure of antibiotics in the treatment of typhoid fever.
 Resistant of this isolate to commonly used antibiotics is also in agreement with (Osuntokun and Akele, 2018).

 4. CONCLUSION AND RECOMMENDATION

-This study however concludes that retail eggs harbours potential pathogens some of which are even life threatening and many predominantly Gram’s negative bacteria.
-These pathogenic microorganisms shown widespread resistance to conventional antibiotics.
+This study however concluded that retail eggs harbours potential pathogens, some of which are even life threatening and many predominantly Gram’s negative bacteria.
+These pathogenic microorganisms showed widespread resistance to conventional antibiotics.
 Given that the source of the contamination is probably human faeces, merchants should take further precautions to maintain acceptable hygiene standards at all their retail locations, as demonstrated by the isolation of bacteria that are exclusively human pathogens.
 Touching of eggs by buyers should be controlled, as that can be a means of transmission of potential pathogen.

 Declaration: This study did not involve any animal or human participant and thus ethical approval was not applicable.